 Eating lunch and snack at school is usually the biggest concern regarding the ketogenic diet.
 You may even have to adhere to a “nut free” policy if your school has one.

-2. Try to avoid sending cream to drink as part of the fat.
-Charlotte spilled hers 3 out of the 4 times I sent it in.
+2. Try to avoid sending cream to drink as part of the fat, too often it is spilled or not finished.
 If you do use cream, ask to keep extra in school with instructions on how to deal with spills.
 You will also need to provide a scale to keep at school.

 4. Make sure the aids or teachers understand the importance of finishing meals and scraping bowls clean.
 Ask to stay for lunch during the first week of school to help train them personally.
 If you are unable to do this, make sure it addressed in meetings prior to the start of school.
 A reminder note in the lunch never hurts either!